essentialblend/integers-comm-ring/README.md

 ## Aim
 The goal of this research project submitted as part of requirements for my MS, was to use Agda (a computerized proof assistant) to constructively build a set of proofs.
 These proofs are reasoned about intuitionistically, starting from base constructs all the way to various algebraic properties required for a certain abstract mathematical structure referred to as a Ring.

+This project was supervised by Dr Thorsten Altenkirch, and I'm forever grateful for all his time, expertise and most importantly, empathy towards my journey with Type Theory.

 The final solution involves an object of type "Ring" which satisfies all algebraic commutative ring axioms.

 ## Sample Proof